-The programme will be designed as to focus on boys as much as girls and activities will be planned to ensure both are actively involved, matching their different learning styles.
+The programme will be designed as to focus on all gender identities and activities will be planned to ensure both are actively involved, matching their different learning styles.

 Teachers will focus heavily on the importance of marriage and healthy relationships, though sensitivity will always be given as to not stigmatise students on the basis of their home circumstances.